 As described above, US courts are generally receptive to applications for the recognition of arbitration awards.
-Once the award is converted into a US money judgment, the prevailing party can take advantage of the broad discovery powers available to US litigants to identify the debtor's assets, whether they may be located in the United States or another jurisdiction.
-Although the scope of interim attachment remedies and types of execution devices differ from state to state, and the applicable procedures must be carefully followed, a judgment creditor has an array of tools at its disposal to seize assets located in the United States, and in some instances to obtain orders directing the delivery of assets located abroad into the United States for turnover in satisfaction of a judgment.
+Once the award is converted into a US money judgment, the prevailing party can take advantage of the broad discovery powers available to US litigants to identify the debtor's assets, whether they may be located in the US or another jurisdiction.
+Although execution devices differ from state to state, and the applicable procedures must be carefully followed, a judgment creditor has an array of tools at its disposal to seize assets located in the US, and in some instances to obtain orders directing the delivery of assets located abroad into the US for turnover in satisfaction of a judgment.